-How to Tell the Difference between Tooth Pain or a Sinus Infection in Langley BC
+How to Tell the Difference between Tooth Pain & a Sinus Infection in Langley BC

 Tooth Pain or Sinus Infection?
 Tell-Tale Signs and When to See Your Langley DentistFind out if your tooth pain can be taken care of with some medication and rest or if you are dealing with an infection that requires oral surgery or another targeted dental treatment.
 Consider the following causes and differences:

 - What is the connection?
 The location of your sinuses is very close to your upper molars.
 Since they are in such close proximity to the roots of your teeth, when they become inflamed, congested, or irritated, they can swell and exert pressure on those roots.
 If the sinus infection is severe enough, it can even impact the location and orientation of your upper teeth, leading to an altered bite alignment and causing all kinds of discomfort.

 - Differences: It is not always easy to determine what an isolated tooth ache feels like and what indicates a larger issue with sinus pain.
 Typically, a sinus infection will extend beyond the tooth, encompassing a larger area in a constant, aching sensation that is often described as a tender pain that may come and go.
 Other cold symptoms or recurring allergies are also usually associated with sinus infections.
 A tooth problem, like an abscessed or infected tooth, typically emerges as a constant, sharp, and centralized pain.
 It will not fluctuate but instead progress to become more severe and uncomfortable.
 An abscess may be accompanied by a pimple-like drain on the surface of the gum tissue, sensitivity and pain when exposed to hot or cold foods or beverages, and localized swelling.